 Like it or not, we are in each others’ Higgins boats.
 Our fate, almost certainly shared.

 Given that circumstance, perhaps we might use today to consider how we will best keep faith with those young Americans who left their lives that day on Omaha Beach.
-It’s well-timed after yesterday’s angry Wisconsin smackdown.
-Today is a day to think bigger, move on.
+It’s something we ought to be doing right about now.

 Photo credit: Chuck Holon